neftyblocks/neftyblocks-cli/README.md

 <!-- quickstart -->
 # Quick Start

-Neftyblocks-CLI is able to create templates and mint assets based on xls templates that contains the required informations.
+The CLI is able to create templates and mint assets based on xls templates that contains the required informations.
 The required parameters are the collection name and the path where the file will be downloaded.
 If no schema is passed to the command it will retrieve all available schemas for the collection and place them one per sheet inside the xls file
 You can also filter by schema in case you just want to work based on 1 schema You can generate and download these templates by running the following commands: